NathanMenezess/NathanMenezess/README.md

 ## 🤔 what am I doing?
-- 💼 I currently work at TecBan with a Back-end team.
+💼 Currently, I work at Vivo as a FrontEnd Web Developer.
-- 📚 I'm currently studying C# and .Net
+📚 Currently working with React, TS, Python, and MySQL.
-- 🖥️ I have a favorite hobby: tinkering with hardware.
+🖥️ I have a favorite hobby: tinkering with hardware.
 ##

 <div>